inouiw/capacitor-native-google-one-tap-signin/README.md

 # Usage

 ### Example: Trigger auto-sign-in and if not successful one-tap sign and show the button in parallel.
-For the web platform, auto or one-tap sign-in may not be shown with no error returned.
+For the web platform the one-tap or FedCM prompt may not be shown with no error returned.
 Therefore it is recommened to always also show the button.
 The button also allows the user to select an account with which she did not sign-in previously.
 ```TypeScript
 import { GoogleOneTapAuth, SignInResult } from 'capacitor-native-google-one-tap-signin';